Search for "teamwork definition" and you'll quickly realize that there isn’t a commonly agreed definition.

 There is no success for an individual if other members of the team fail; for example, it doesn’t matter that the design is sparkling - if the website crashes with every click, everyone loses.

 Respect, support, and realistic mutual expectations amongst team members are a must; for example, a team cannot expect an inexperienced junior web developer to pull the same weight as a senior one.

 Giving and accepting feedback as well as cultivating a team spirit of constructive criticism is paramount; for example, if a young designer willingly accepts more experienced colleagues' advice, he may improve his overall performance which will benefit the team.

 Appropriate team composition

 Specific tasks are handled by specific roles, and specific roles require specific talents and skill sets; for example, a team that is made up solely of developers will create a functional app.
 Design, however, will probably be way below par.

 Commitment to team leadership and accountability

-Since team members expect certain freedom when it comes to decision-making, they are more likely to accept individual accountability and personal responsibility for their actions; for example, while team leader delegates tasks and keeps track of progress, it is up to designers and developers to use their skills and deliver the final product.
-They will often make high-risk/high-reward moves, and be more than willing to accept scolding if their “leap of faith” fails.
+Since team members expect certain freedom when it comes to decision-making, they are more likely to accept individual accountability and personal responsibility for their actions; for example, while the team leader delegates tasks and keeps track of progress, it is up to designers and developers to use their skills and deliver the final product.
+They will often make high-risk/high-reward moves, and be more than willing to accept scolding if their "leap of faith" fails.